ww-customer-test/wge-util-runbook/capi-removal.md

 #### *WARNING* : The following steps are to remove cert manager resources

-#####  If cert-manager was not used prior to clusterctl.
+#####  If cert-manager was NOT used prior to clusterctl.
 You can remove it in its entirety by deleting the namespace and then continuing on
     kubectl delete ns cert-manager

 #####  If cert-manager was used prior to clusterctl.
-Use the following
+Use the following to delete only clusterctl related cert-manager resources

-    TODO
+    kubectl delete --all-namespaces certficates -l clusterctl.cluster.x-k8s.io=""

 ##### This command deletes all remaining CAPI CRDs including the Cert-manager CRDs that were installed via CLI